wtistang/LibertyGettingStarted-Lab/README.md

 The **simpleweb** application will not require the full **Jakarta EE 10** standard but only the servlet specification.

 As best practice to optimize the footprint of the application runtime regarding memory and disk space and limit the number of potential vulnerabilities, you should define only the features that are required by the application.
-In this case, you are ging to replace the **jakartaee-10** feature with an appropriate servlet feature.
+In this case, you are going to replace the **jakartaee-10** feature with an appropriate servlet feature.

 1. In the Visual Studio Code editor for **server.xml**, scroll up to the feature section.